Updated July 17, 2023

 Types of Credit Insurance

-Following are the types are given below:
+Following are the types as given below:

-- Credit Life Insurance: In case of death of the policyholder, the insurance company makes the payment of all the outstanding debts of the deceased policyholder.
+- Credit Life Insurance: In case of the death of the policyholder, the insurance company makes the payment of all the outstanding debts of the deceased policyholder.

 What Credit Insurance Covers?